weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 - This module is available on Weaviate Cloud Services (WCS).
 - Enabling this module will enable the [`nearText` search operator](/developers/weaviate/api/graphql/search-operators.md#neartext).
 - The default model is `embed-multilingual-v3.0`.
-- Make sure to set the right [distance metric](#distance-metric) in your class configuration.
+- Set the appropriate [distance metric](#distance-metric) in your class configuration, depending on the model used.

 import ModuleParameterPrecedenceNote from '/_includes/module-parameter-precedence-note.mdx';